smallwat3r/slideshow/README.md

 ## Features

-- Automatically generates a video slideshow from files in the media/ folder
+- Automatically generates a video slideshow from files in the medias/ folder
 - Supports both images and videos
-- Randomizes media order
+- Randomizes medias order
 - Smooth fade transitions

 ## Default settings